CloudLabsAI-Azure/Azure-Cloud-Sandbox/getting-started-page.md

 ## Getting Started with the Lab

-Welcome to your Mission to Azure-Cloud-Sandbox workshop!
-We've prepared a seamless environment for you to explore and learn .
+Welcome to Azure-Cloud-Sandbox environment.
+We have prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience:

-## Accessing Your Lab Environment
+## Accessing Your Sandbox Environment

 Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.